U.N. court sentences former Milosevic aides to 12 years for war crimes | Law-Order

 U.N. court sentences former Milosevic aides to 12 years for war crimes

-"These two men where critical in making sure the war was fought the way it was fought," said Iva Vukusic, a historian at Utrecht University specialising in former Yugoslav paramilitary units.
-Prosecutor Serge Brammertz told journalists last month that the case provided a "direct link to Belgrade and the Milosevic regime" from atrocities committed in Bosnia and Croatia.
+Stanisic has already served around five years in jail while Simatovic was in custody for eight years and with credit for time served is expected to be out soon.
+Prosecutors had argued the men were a direct link between former Yugoslav President Slobodan Milosevic and his government in Belgrade, Serbia, and crimes committed in Bosnia and Croatia as part of an "ethnic cleansing" campaign against non-Serbs that left thousands dead and drove 340,000 from their homes.

-U.N. judges on Wednesday convicted two men of war crimes for their role in financing and equipping Serb militias during the break-up of the former Yugoslavia, in the final case before the court dating from the Balkan wars of the 1990s.
-In a summary of the judgment provided by the court, judges convicted the former head of Serbia's state security service, Jovica Stanisic, and his subordinate Franko "Frenki" Simatovic and handed them 12 year sentences.
+U.N. judges on Wednesday convicted two men of war crimes for their role in financing and equipping Serb militias in Bosnia during the break-up of the former Yugoslavia, in the final case before the court dating from the Balkan wars of the 1990s.
+The former head of Serbia's state security service, Jovica Stanisic, and his subordinate Franko "Frenki" Simatovic were both handed 12-year sentences, according to a summary of the judgment read out in court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)